Esurielt/spirit-seeker-site/src/site/notes/00 Player Guide/Campaign Introduction.md

 ## Coming Together

 ### A New Dawn of Magic

-In the heart of the empire of Pharousia, a new dawn of magic shine over the city of Azulihrun.

-From time immemorial, Erytheans have harnessed magic by attuning themselves to the Great Spirits or the spirits around them, conjuring remarkable effects by sympathizing with the fabric of reality itself.
-From rural villages to noble courts, anyone—regardless of lineage or class—could learn to master the art of spirit communication and spellcasting.
-Ancestral worship and stovetop magic formed the cultural backbone of communities.
-Villagers would offer prayers to local spirits to keep their hearth aflame during winter nights or seek protection against malevolent entities from benign witches.
-In contrast, court mages served royalty by providing magical services in warfare and divination, while arcane academics dedicated their lives to devising innovative spells and magical tools to boost national power.
+Amid the majestic metropolis of Azulihrun, the empire’s testament to progress, whispers of the ancient myths dance just beyond the reach of modern life.
+Many have never felt the benign call of the Great Spirits nor the intimate whispers of local spirits that once wove magic into the very fabric of Erythea.
+Yet, these are not mere fables, but remnants of a heritage eclipsed by the dazzling Arcane Revolution.

+A century ago, magic was an tradition practiced in every corner of Erythea, from humble village folk to majestic royalty—a power harnessed by communion with the Great Spirits and natural spirits alike, conjuring remarkable effects through an emotional attunement to reality's subtle whispers.
+We would speak in reverent tones of villagers who could hum ancient songs to coax flame to life on a frigid night, or recount tales of court mages divining fate of nations and protecting realms with their magical might.
+This communion with spirits was an intimate art—personal, often unpredictable, but deeply woven into the various cultures in Erythea.

-However, this delicate balance was shifted by an unprecedented event—the Arcane Revolution.
-In Pharousia, arcane scholars discovered Cerulium—a mineral capable of being temporarily charged to act as a conduit for magical energies.
-By substituting a living mage with charged Cerulium, this newfound technology facilitated magic's transition from an artform practiced by individual mages to a mass-produced commodity available to all.
-Cerulium-powered trains traverse vast territories, connecting cities and countries, while various gadgets proliferate daily life, executing harmless spells at a fingers' touch.
+The world has been transformed by Cerulium—a magical mineral discovered some eighty years ago, marking the dawn of the Arcane Revolution.
+Cerulium charged with magical energies within carefully devised chambers can act as a conduit for consistent spellcasting.
+Today's arcane engineer does not coax or commune but instruct and command—weaving power inside ingeniously devised artifice and the reliable power stored within cyan-hued crystals.
+It replaced the need of a constant dialogue with factory pipelines and innovative machines.
+Now Arcane trains traverse vast territories, connecting cities and countries, while various gadgets proliferate daily life, executing harmless effect at a fingers' touch.
+Arcane academies preach a new dogma—one shorn of spirit-bound traditions and steeped in scientific principles and Cerulium techniques.

-While the advent of Cerulium brought about an era of unprecedented development, the structure of society warped under the strain of these changes.
-As magic became controlled by powerful figures who monopolized Cerulium-based industries, they enacted stringent restrictions on magic users and outlawed many spiritual magical practices.
-Traditional mages were forced to either join arcane factories as workers or face marginalization.
-Pushed toward the fringes of society, their timeless practices was frowned upon and misunderstood as backwards and barbaric.

-Meanwhile, many Churches of the Great Spirits preach doom if the use of Cerulium continues at its current rate.
-Some maintain a cold war with the government of Pharousia, claiming divine rights in wielding their spirit magic and foretell punishment by the gods; while others, such as Church of Ashur, collaborate to be recognize as a national religion and use it as an opportunity to weaken other churches and magic practitioners.

-Amidst this discordance grew organizations shadowed from public view—secret societies like the Seekers aiming to preserve magics and ensure peace amidst chaos; dark cults of mysterious entities drawing disillusioned souls into their malevolent embrace.

-The city streets already have enough to be worried about.
-A resurgence in abominations—entities born from corrupted spirits—and rogue mages seeking vengeance or power, stoke fears across the nation.
-The once rare disturbances became ominously commonplace, spurring whispers that some agency beyond mere human error was at play.
+Innovators herald this age as one of rationality and progress; detractors mourn it as an era where magic is stripped of its soul.
+The truth is, many among the city dwellers have grown detached from these ancient practices that shaped our history.
+The new generation, uprooted by a rush for new opportunities in the cities, have been schooled by industrious peddlers in virtues synonymous with advancement—convenience, speed, control.
+To question this narrative is to be brushed aside as nostalgic at best or be derided as superstitious at worst.
+Yet still, whispers persist—myths and fables passed down by elders where spirits strode alongside mortals—of magic that defies explanation by any Cerulium device.

+Some churches dedicated to the Great Spirits issue dire warnings—proclaiming that unchecked Cerulium use spells doom for all.
+Secret societies operate in obscurity, preserving forbidden lore amidst chaotic times.
+And every so often, inexplicable phenomena challenge Arcane technology's promised dominion: rogue spells unleashing havoc, abominations prowl in shadowed alleys hinting at deeper unrest within reality itself.

+For those versed only in Arcane teachings—a universe where magic is neatly parsed and catalogued—these occurrences are anomalies defying logic and the consequences of barbaric magic practices; for others who remember or dare believe in older truths, they are proof that not all can be contained or explained by Cerulium’s gleam.

 > [!pf2note|ttl-c] How "High Magic" is Erythea?
 > It is important to note that Erythea, much like some of her spellpunk cousins, is more of a **wide** magic setting than a high magic one.
 >
-> While magic that bring daily convenience is commonplace, extremely powerful spells—such as long-distance, planar, and temporal travel—are merely fairytales due to the intrinsic properties of magic and reality in Erythea.
-Similarly, while resurrection might be a familiar fantasy, it remains beyond reach even for the most experienced mages and oracles.
+> While arcane artifacts that bring daily convenience is commonplace, people of this generation has largely forgotten the effect of spells weaved by powerful sorcerers.
+However, even among the traditional magic community, extremely powerful spells—such as long-distance, planar, and temporal travel, as well as true resurrection—remains beyond reach even for the most experienced mages and oracles.
 >
-> While village witches might know how to heal the sick, pray for rain, tell the fortune, they don't necessarily always get an definite response.
-Legendary wizards of national epics who said to command weather and call forth disasters are incredibly rare, as it requires impeccable training and divine favor to commune with Great Spirits at a level that could result in such high-level magical effect.
+> While village witches might know how to heal the sick, pray for rain, tell the fortune, they don't necessarily always get an definite response from the spirits.
+Legendary wizards of old epics who said to command weather and call forth disasters are incredibly rare, as it requires impeccable training and divine favor to commune with Great Spirits at a level that could result in such transformative magical effect.
 > <p style="align-content:center;font-weight:700;margin-top:2em">What Does This Mean For Me?</p>
 >
 > Mechanically, this means a few spells might not be legal or seen as incredibly Rare or Unique in this campaign.
 You can find out more information about magic options and their rarity in the chapter of [[00 Player Guide/Character Creation#Magic & Faith\|Creating Character: Magic & Faith]].
+However, most spells are still available to PCs as you continue to discover the secrets of Spirit Magic.
 >
-> It also means that the high-rank spellcasting rarely would be available to NPCs.
+> It also means that the high-rank spellcasting would be less likely to be available among the NPCs, since they were not taught as commonly to just any magic student.
 For example, in a level 14 settlement like Azulihrun, you would only find spellcasting services up to 4th-rank spells (as supposed to 7th-rank spells according to PF2 RAW).
 >
 { #faq-high-magic}

 ### The Seekers of Pharousia

-The Seekers is an ancient order devoted to protecting the realm from rogue magic and malevolent entities.
-For centuries, they have honed their skills in spellcraft and combat to meet each new supernatural threat.
+The Seekers is an ancient secret order devoted to protecting the realm from rogue magic and malevolent entities.
+For centuries, they have honed their skills in spellcraft and combat to meet each new supernatural threat in shadows.
 Though chapters span kingdoms and borders, their duty remains the same - to wield magic responsibly and solve mysteries beyond mortal ken.

 Toward the start of the campaign, you and your party members arrived at the the Seekers' chapter quarters in Pharousia.
 The unique background options in Chapter [[01 Backgrounds\|Creating Character: Backgrounds]] present a handful of reason your PC might have been scouted, recruited, or invited as help.
 While you aren't required to choose one of these backgrounds, your character's backstory should involve some reason that the Seekers have reached out to you to join their ranks.

 In the revolutionized Pharousia, the Seekers stand at a crossroads.
 For centuries, they guarded the civilians against supernatural threats, but you come to the Seekers' Pharousia chapter in a time of change.

-A few years ago, Seekers were branded outlaws along with many other unofficial mages, in an effort to secure the means of magic by the Crown.
-After some targeted sweep and a series of tragedy in the recent surge of abominations, Seekers’ ranks in Azulihrun suffered severely.
+A few decades ago, Seekers were branded outlaws along with many other traditional mages.
+After some targeted sweep, a series of tragedy with the recent surge of abominations, and continued derision toward the traditional magic, Seekers’ ranks in Azulihrun suffered greatly.
 But the tides have turned with the support of the new Sovereign; he even granted Seekers the official access and guardianship of the Reliquary Vault, a chamber full of confiscated artifacts.
 Of course, this gift comes with strings attached - oversight from the Crown, where their activities and the vault closely monitored.

 As a new Seeker pledge, you will train under the fair and capable Chapter Master Viola Whytebourne.
 She has reluctantly accepted oversight from the Crown's representatives to secure the order's future.
 Together with new allies, you must navigate political tensions while investigating the rising mystical threats.